DinerIsmail/xrcambridge.org.legacy/_posts/2020-07-10-university-divestment.md

-On 9th August 2020, the non-divested colleges were:
+On 10th August 2020, the colleges not divested from fossil fuels were:

 * Christ's
 * Churchill